rahulranjansah/hapsira/docs/source/examples/multirevolutions-solution-in-lamberts-problem.myst.md

 # Multiple revolutions on Lambert's problem

-After the implementation of Izzo's algorithm in *poliastro*, it is possible to solve the Lambert's problem within the multi-revolution scenario.
+After the implementation of Izzo's algorithm in *hapsira*, it is possible to solve the Lambert's problem within the multi-revolution scenario.
 Before introducing the usage of this feature, let us remember what is the Lambert's problem and explain some of the misconceptions behind the problem.

 +++